 #3 – Franz Josef Glacier

-The only other place I’ve been able to do something like this was part of a 8 day itinerary in Iceland but Franz Josef for me will always be etched as my first and one that is a must-do if you’re exploring this part of the country.
+The only other place we’ve been able to do something like this was part of an 8 day itinerary in Iceland but Franz Josef for us will always be etched as our first and one that is a must-do if you’re exploring this part of the country.

-Franz Josef is where I had my glacier hiking experience but you’re probably wondering what the difference is with Fox Glacier.
-Both are very similar in my opinion and located virtually in the same area since the two glaciers are in neighbouring valleys.
-In terms of experience, both are world-class and the hiking will be of the same variety but of course, the landscape will be very different based on the conditions and movement of ice.
-Technically, Franz Josef is steeper than Fox Glacier but Fox Glacier is larger and 2km longer.
-I’ve read that the Franz Josef experience is a bit more hands-on and the route is pre-cut while Fox Glacier can sometimes offer smaller groups and more surprises as the routes are decided by the guides once up at the top.
+Franz Josef is where we had our glacier hiking experience but you’re probably wondering what the difference is with Fox Glacier.
+Both are very similar in our opinion and located virtually in the same area since the two glaciers are in neighboring valleys.
+In terms of experience, both are world-class, and the hiking will be of the same variety but of course, the landscape will be very different based on the conditions and movement of ice.
+Technically, Franz Josef is steeper than Fox Glacier, but Fox Glacier is larger and 2km longer.
+We’ve read that the Franz Josef experience is a bit more hands-on and the route is pre-cut while Fox Glacier can sometimes offer smaller groups and more surprises as the routes are decided by the guides once up at the top.

 WHAT YOU NEED TO KNOW